joeyu/zvargs/README.md

   * `name` : `String`

         The name of the argument.
-If an argument matches the `spec` item, a new property called `name` will be added to the `Arguments` object, and its value will be the matched argument.
+If an argument matches the `spec` item, a new property called `name` will be added to the `this` object, and its value will be the matched argument.

   * `type` : `String`